cheatas/DMARCate/README.md

 Phase 2
 ===========

-This phase is meant the monitor the domain during deployment/operationn.
+This phase is meant to monitor the domain during deployment/operationn.
 It provides various tools which include: current DMARC status, DMARC tester, authentication results and DNS history tool.